Our Featured Print is an Untitled etching and drypoint by James Brown (visual artist). Click on the image to see a larger image and more information.

 This website displays merely a selection of the collection available for sale and exhibition.
-Some prints are numbered edition prints, and some are BATs (Bon a Tirer), or signed as other proofs (Printer’s Proof, Artists’s Proof).
+Some prints are numbered edition prints, and some are proofs, with various designations.
 All prints are signed by the artists.

 Our platemaking methods were primarily etching and carborundum collagraph.
 Other media were mezzotint, stencil, linoleum and letterpress.
-I rocked mezzotint plates for a couple of artists and for myself.
-Many prints combined techniques.
+Many prints are combined techniques/multi-media.

 Some of the artists who worked at Yama were Charles Bell, Martha Diamond, Sydney Drum, Don Eddy, Rafael Ferrer, Beth Firman, Helen Frank, Beth Ganz, Yvonne Jacquette, Pamela Lawton, Suzanne Nessim, Kingsley Parker, Philip Pearlstein, Ellen Peckham, Miriam Schapiro, David Shapiro and Stephen Talasnik.

-There are prints in the collection by artists with whom I worked printing editions or monoprints in their studio-lofts (Mary Frank, Karyn Gladstone, Caroline Stone).
-Yet other prints are from shops where I was, on occasion, the head printer (Riverhouse Editions in Colorado with Sylvia Mangold and Mary Weatherford; Kala Institute in California, printing with Ruth Cohn, Jeanne Gantz and Sandro Martini).
+There are prints in the collection by artists with whom I printed in their own studio-lofts (Mary Frank, Karyn Gladstone, Caroline Stone).
+Yet others are from shops where I was, on occasion, the head printer (Riverhouse Editions in Colorado with Sylvia Mangold and Mary Weatherford; Kala Institute in California, printing with Ruth Cohn, Jeanne Gantz and Sandro Martini).

-If you'd like to see these works in person or as digital files, or want to see other prints pulled at Yama, please contact me.
+If you'd like to see these works in person or as digital files, or want to see other prints, please contact me.
 There is an abbreviated price list on this site.
-Comprehensive price lists will be available soon.

 Regarding the 4 categories of Etching, Carborundum Collagraph, Mezzotint and Related Media - with many prints crossing lines between these, an image is included in the category of the primary or most visible medium.